Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 ### Misinformed Clues: 4/5
 **Very Good - Exceeds expectations**

-The samples are related to the answer (books can be made into movies), but are vague enough to apply to 'movie'.
-They create productive ambiguity.
+The misinformed clues are related to the concept of stories and diverse experiences, which could apply to a book, a movie, or a song, creating effective ambiguity without being overly vague.
+They don't give away the answer.

 ✅ Strengths:
 - Attempt to create ambiguity